Capital One SavorOne Student Cash Rewards Credit Card: The new best student credit card?

 Rates and fees

+The SavorOne Student card’s other fees are fairly typical for a student card.
 You won’t have to worry about paying an annual fee, any foreign transaction fees (typically 3 percent) or a penalty APR, although there is a late payment fee of up to $40 if you do miss a payment.
-If you already have a starter card and you want to transfer your balance to Capital One, you’ll even be able to dodge a balance transfer fee ($0 at this Transfer APR).
-The downside is that the purchase and transfer APR is a sky-high 26.99 percent (variable), which isn’t a good APR even for a student card.

 How the Capital One SavorOne Student Cash Rewards compares to other student cards

-Hands down, the Capital One SavorOne Student card is one of the best student credit cards currently available when it comes to ongoing rewards—if not the best.
-It trounces the other two Capital One student cards, even the new Capital One Quicksilver Student Cash Rewards Credit Card that essentially made the Capital One Journey card obsolete.
-Using our yearly rewards formula based on the average $15,900 annual spend determined by the U.S. Bureau of Labor Statistics, the SavorOne Student card earns an average of $370 per year, while the Quicksilver Student card only earns about $239 annually with its 1.5 percent flat-rate cash back.
+Hands down, the Capital One SavorOne Student card is one of the best student credit cards currently available when it comes to ongoing rewards — if not the best.
+It trounces the other two Capital One student cards, even the sibling Capital One Quicksilver Student Cash Rewards Credit Card that essentially made the Capital One Journey card obsolete.
+Using our yearly rewards formula based on the average $15,900 annual spend determined by the U.S. Bureau of Labor Statistics, the average consumer with the SavorOne Student card can earn almost $368 per year, while they would earn only about $250 annually with the Quicksilver Student card at its 1.5 percent flat-rate cash back.

-The Bank of America Cash Rewards credit card for students also offers 3 percent cash back, but on one of six swappable categories up to $2,500 in combined purchases each quarter with its permanent 2 percent grocery store and wholesale club category each quarter (then 1 percent back).
-But even if you manage to max out those categories each quarter, it only earns an average of $359 per year.
-The Discover it Student Cash Back card actually beats the SavorOne Student in terms of rewards with an average of $399 per year—as long as you manage to maximize the spending limit for its rotating categories rewards.
+The Discover it Student Cash Back card actually beats the SavorOne Student in terms of rewards with an average of $390 per year — as long as you manage to maximize the spending limit for its rotating categories rewards.
 The trouble is, it may be difficult to maximize these two cards’ bonus categories on a student budget, and the SavorOne Student card’s unlimited rewards structure more than makes up for the extra $29 the Discover it Student Cash Back earns on average since it’s much easier to manage.

 However, the SavorOne Student card may not be the optimal choice depending on the benefits you’ll use or whether you may need to carry a balance.
 It isn’t the lowest-cost student card, but it does protect you against foreign transaction fees, penalty APRs, and a balance transfer fee while other student cards may not.
 The Discover it Student Cash Back is the only other rival card to waive foreign transaction fees and a penalty APR, but it goes one step further by waiving your first late payment fee as a brilliant safety net for students getting used to credit card payments (Late Payment: None the first time you pay late.
-After that, up to $40).
-However, the Bank of America Student Cash, Discover it Student Cash and the Chase Freedom student all offer far lower interest rates and even intro APR periods with the former two.
+After that, up to $41).

 Best cards to pair with the Capital One SavorOne Student Cash Rewards